Battle for Brest: Aftermath

 The whole Overlord campaign developed somewhat differently than originally planned.
 Patton's US Third Army's quick advance allowed the Liberation of Paris to occur earlier than expected.

 Despite the U.S. Army committing 75,000 troops to the capture of Brest of which 10,000 would become casualties, not a single Allied troop ship or supply vessel had docked in Brest by the time Paris fell to the Allies.

 For the French people in Brittany, the presence of American soldiers was a joyous sign that four years of the oppressive German occupation had come to an end and hope was drawing near; especially for the local Jewish population who had been in hiding or on the run from the German regime, and others who had run afoul of the Vichy regime or the German occupiers.

+In 1946 Ramcke was held in French custody awaiting trial for war crimes relating to the fighting at Brest.
+The crimes he was charged with included the execution of French civilians, the looting of civilian property and the intentional destruction of civilian houses.

 After the war, the West German government paid reparations to civilians in Brest who had been killed, starved, or left homeless.